-A recent study, aiming to determine whether the amount of recovery between a strength and an aerobic workout influenced the response to the training program, concluded that fitness coaches should avoid scheduling two contradictory qualities (like running and weightlifting, or swimming and powerlifting) with less than a six-hour recovery period between them if the goal is to obtain full adaptive responses to each workout.
+A 2016 study, aiming to determine whether opens in a new windowthe amount of recovery between a strength and an aerobic workout influenced the response to the training program, concluded that fitness coaches should avoid scheduling two contradictory qualities (like running and weightlifting, or swimming and powerlifting) with less than a six-hour recovery period between them if the goal is to obtain full adaptive responses to each workout.

 Avoid scheduling two contradictory activities with less than a six-hour recovery period between them.

 So, like I told Lindsey, if your goal is to get strong, there is some significant detriment that cardio can have on strength development.
 This is true whether you do the cardio workout in the same workout, or if you simply do cardio less than six hours before your weight training.